m-reza-rahman/jakartaee-kubernetes/monitoring/README.md

    ```
    kubectl apply -f jakartaee-cafe-dashboard.yml
    ```
-* Get the External IP address of the Grafana service, the Grafana UI, including the provisioned dashboard will be accessible at `http://<External IP Address>:3000`:
+* Get the External IP address of the Grafana service.
+The Grafana UI, including the provisioned dashboard will be accessible at `http://<External IP Address>:3000`:
    ```
    kubectl get service grafana --watch
    ```